 Arnaud Gerard Michel Ceol

-The bioinformatics unit works at the interface between the research groups, the technological units and the ICT services.
+The Computing, Data and Digital Research Platforms Unit works at the interface between the research groups, the technological units and the ICT services.
 It supports the ICT in the management of the bioinformatics platform, manages the bioinformatics tools, and promotes research and development of bioinformatics resources.
 We promotes reproducible and traceable data generation and analyses, proposing solutions that gives the groups the possibility to independently manage and share the installation of the bioinformatics software.
 We also develop and manage integrated systems for the management and analyses of biological and clinical data, in collaboration with the Center of Genomic Science (CGS@SEMM).
 Our unit participates in national (ACC) and international (EU-life) networks, and is involved in specific research and technological projects.

 Cell Culture Unit (CCU)